 - Screen voltage (if applicable)

 If this is not possible for you, rest assured that our standard matching is probably going to work just fine for you.
-Just choose “unsure” whenever the option presents itself and we’ll choose a set for you using our standard matching specs.
-If there are issues, we’ll still be here to support you and get it sorted out.

 - Expected plate current draw (given in mA)

 - Expected (or fixed) grid voltage (given in -V)

 Most of our testing is done on our laboratory grade Amplitrex AT1000 units.
 We use adapters to test tube types that are not supported in the stock configuration (437, 417, 7N7, 6EU7, 80, 83, etc.).
 The AT1000 features include the following:

 - Tests tubes at real-world power levels, up to 500V @ 160mA

 - Accuracy and Stability: +/-1% for heater, plate, screen, and grid supplies +/-1% for GM and emission (plate current) measurements

 - Microphonics Test: Any amplifying tube, including power tubes, can be checked for microphonics